Bob Gaglardi School of Business and Economics

 Bio

-Paul Donald is a member of the Simpcw First Nation and is the CEO of Simpcw Resources Group (SRG).
-SRG is an award-winning, resource-based, First Nation-owned business focused on construction, forestry, pipeline maintenance, and environmental monitoring.
-SRG has more than 160 direct employees and employs many more through contracts and joint ventures.
-Paul's previous roles included Executive Director at the Little Shuswap Lake Band and 30 years of banking and finance including 6 years as the CEO of All Nations Trust Company.
-Paul has been a member of the Nicola Valley Institute of Technology (NVIT) Board of Governors since 2016.
-Paul is the NVIT Board Vice-Chair as well as the Chair of the Audit and Risk Management Committee.
-Paul served for many years as a board member (2012-2020) and past Chair of the Simpcw Resources Group of Companies.
-Board experience also includes the Kamloops Native Housing Society (11 years), the Kamloops Aboriginal Friendship Society (2 years), and the Council for the Advancement of Native Development Officers (CANDO), where he served three years as National President.
+Paul Donald is the CEO of Simpcw Resources Group (SRG).
+SRG is an award-winning, First Nation owned business focused on construction, forestry, pipeline maintenance and environmental monitoring.
+Paul's previous roles included Executive Director at Skwlāx te Secwepemcúl̓ecw and 30 years of banking and finance including 6 years as the CEO of All Nations Trust Company.
+Paul is currently the Vice-Chair of the Economic Trust of the Southern Interior (ETSI-BC), a board member at the BC First Nations Business Development Association and the Chair of the Advisory Council to the Dean of the Business and Economics School at TRU.
+Paul previously served on the board of directors for Simpcw Resources Group, Kamloops Native Housing Society, Nicola Valley Institute of Technology, Kamloops Aboriginal Friendship Society and the Council for the Advancement of Native Development Officers (CANDO), where he served three years as National President.

 Peter Antturi